Confirmation at St. Stephen Lutheran Church

 Is there a cost?

 Yes.
-The cost is $125.
+The cost is $100.
 This covers meals all throughout the year.
-It will likely be in the same range as last year ($125 if your student is going to be eating meals, $25 if your student will not be eating).
+It will likely be in the same range as last year ($25 if your student will not be eating).
 If cost would be prohibitive, let the office know as we will not turn someone down for the inability to pay.
-Specific payment & rate information will be forthcoming.

 Copyright 2013.
 St Stephen Lutheran Church.
 All Rights Reserved.